gregKinney6/NBAreference/README.md

 Download all files into a folder on your computer.
 Make sure that the following packages are installed on your machine.
 BeautifulSoup, Pandas, Numpy, Requests, Random, Tkinter, PIL, OS

-Once all packages are on your machine, run the program on your machine.
+Once all packages are on your machine, run the program "dog_nbareference_forbugs.py" on your machine.
 The program will go and fetch all necesssary data from the web.
 Then the graphic user interface should pop up in a new window.
 From the main GUI window the user can choose to compare statistics, view team records, and predict and simulate games and series between NBA teams.

-To compare NBA team statistics, select two different teams using the abbreviations provided on the screen.
+To compare NBA team statistics, click the compare button on the screen.
+Select two different teams using the abbreviations provided on the screen.
 The statistics of that team will populate the tables

 To view the records of a team, click the records button.
 Then in the new window, select a team from the drop down menu.
 The table will then populate with the win/loss records of that team.